 DAY 1: ARRIVAL IN LA PALMA - SAN ANDRÉS Y SAUCES.

-We landed at the airport in the city of La Palma, we picked up the rental car and went to the hotel, located in Santa Cruz de La Palma, to leave our luggage and check in, and finally get ready to get to know this wonderful island.
+We landed at the airport in the city of La Palma, picked up the rental car and headed to the hotel, located in Santa Cruz de La Palma, to leave our luggage and check in, and finally get ready to get to know this wonderful island.

-We started this adventure by taking a walk through the city, where we visited Calle Real together with Avenida Marítima, which stands out for its typical balconies, Calle Virgen de la Luz and Calle San Sebastián, finding a number of valuable buildings and corners .
+We start this adventure with a stroll through the city, where we visit the Calle Real along with the Avenida Marítima, which stands out for its typical balconies, Calle Virgen de la Luz and Calle San Sebastián, where we find a series of valuable buildings and corners.

-In its surroundings we find the presence of museums, churches and buildings of great architectural beauty; like the Church of Santo Domingo; the Main Parish of El Salvador; Spain Square.
-In addition, Santa Cruz has a great variety of bars and restaurants, where, of course, we could not miss its traditional dishes.
+In its surroundings we find the presence of museums, churches and buildings of great architectural beauty; such as the Church of Santo Domingo; the main parish church of El Salvador; Plaza de España.
+In addition, Santa Cruz has a great variety of bars and restaurants, where, of course, traditional dishes are a must.

-After a good meal, we headed to a town that we were very excited to visit, San Andrés y Sauces.
-There we visit an important historical center, the San Andrés Apóstol Church, located in the Plaza de San Andrés, one of the oldest temples in the Canary Islands.
-Something very curious is that this church has a cloudy legend, in which it is said that María Liberata de Guisla was buried alive in the crypt of the chapel dedicated to Our Lady of the Rosary.
+After a good meal, we headed to a village we were looking forward to visiting, San Andrés y Sauces.
+There we visited an important historical centre, the Church of San Andrés Apóstol, located in the Plaza de San Andrés, one of the oldest churches in the Canary Islands.
+Something very curious is that this church has a murky legend, in which it is said that Maria Liberata de Guisla was buried alive in the crypt of the chapel dedicated to Our Lady of the Rosary.

-Continuing with the tour, we see that in Calle de la Iglesia and in the entire small town you can see the houses of the wealthiest families, of the oldest constructions on the Island, being examples of traditional and popular Canarian architecture with their thick walls of stone and clay.
-We also visit other buildings with special historical and cultural value such as the Capilla del Pilar, the Hermitage of San Sebastián and the old Cemetery and Calvary.
+Continuing with the tour, we see that in the Calle de la Iglesia and throughout the small village we can see the houses of the wealthiest families, some of the oldest buildings on the island, examples of traditional and popular Canarian architecture with their thick stone and clay walls.
+We also visit other buildings of special historical and cultural value such as the Pilar Chapel, the San Sebastian Hermitage and the Old Cemetery and Calvary.

 DAY 2: CALDERA DE TABURIENTE NATIONAL PARK - CASCADA DE COLORES.

-This day we enter the heart of the island of La Palma, the Caldera de Taburiente National Park, an area of volcanic nature with an 8 km diameter caldera and a large amount of water resources.
-On this spectacular trail we find waterfalls, pastoral shelters, plantations of various crops, dams, canals and a small power station, jewels of the island's industrial heritage
+This day we enter the heart of the island of La Palma, the Caldera de Taburiente National Park, an area of volcanic nature with a caldera of 8 km in diameter and a large amount of water resources.
+On this spectacular trail we find waterfalls, pastoral shelters, plantations of various crops, dams, canals and a small power station, jewels of the island's industrial heritage.

-The first thing we did was get to the parking lot of the Villa, where we left the car parked and took a taxi to get to the Los Brecitos viewpoint, the most used starting point to enter the Caldera de Taburiente.
+The first thing we did was to get to the car park of the village, where we left the car parked and took a taxi to get to the viewpoint of Los Brecitos, the most used starting point to enter the Caldera de Taburiente.

 The Caldera de Taburiente route was a fairly comfortable descent, surrounded by dense vegetation.
-As we went down, we came across curious ravines (Ciempiés, Las Cañeras, Las Traves, Piedras Redondas).
+On the way down we came across some curious ravines (Ciempiés, Las Cañeras, Las Traves, Piedras Redondas).
 Then we came across a sign announcing the presence of Playa de Taburiente.

-After passing through the Playa de Taburiente we arrived at the camping area, with plenty of space, restrooms, a mini-interpretation center of the Caldera.
+After passing through Taburiente Beach we arrive at the camping area, with plenty of space, toilets, a mini interpretation centre of the Caldera.

-It was a slight climb to begin the steepest and steepest descent of the entire route: we headed towards the Barranco de las Angustias.
-On the way we saw the mythical Roque Sagrado Idafe from different points, rivers down ravines, waterways built by man, until we reached one of the great attractions of the Caldera de Taburiente route, the spectacular Cascada de Colores.
+It was a slight ascent to begin the steepest and steepest descent of the entire route: we headed towards the Barranco de las Angustias ravine.
+On the way we saw the mythical Roque Sagrado Idafe from different points, rivers descending ravines, man-made waterways, until we reached one of the great attractions of the Caldera de Taburiente route, the spectacular Cascada de Colores waterfall.

-There were still approximately 5 kilometers of road to get to the starting point, a path that was slowed down by having to travel between rocks and avoiding the small stream that runs towards the coast, but we made it!
+There were still about 5 kilometres of road to go to reach the starting point, a road that was slowed down by having to walk between rocks and avoid the small stream that runs towards the coast, but we made it!

 DAY 3: KAYAK THROUGH THE WESTERN COAST

-This third day on the island we wanted to do a different activity from the previous days, it is a fun kayak adventure, starting from El Remo beach.
+This third day on the island we wanted to do an activity different from the previous days, a fun kayaking adventure, starting from the beach of El Remo.

-This activity lasted 3 hours, in which we sailed along the western coast, enjoying each of the corners, beaches and caves of this fantastic place.
-We were able to see dolphins, little port of Puntagorda, Cueva Colorada, Cueva Bonita, Poris de Candelaria.
+This activity lasted 3 hours, during which we sailed along the west coast, enjoying every corner, beach and cave of this fantastic place.
+We were able to see dolphins, the small port of Puntagorda, Cueva Colorada, Cueva Bonita, Poris de Candelaria.

 THE IRON

-DAY 4: BARCO TO EL HIERRO - ROUTE BY CAR FROM SAN ANDRÉS TO VALVERDE.
+DAY 4: BOAT TO EL HIERRO - ROUTE BY CAR FROM SAN ANDRÉS TO VALVERDE.

-We continue our journey and we reach the next island, El Hierro, the smallest island of the Canary Islands, but which still has impressive places.
+We continue our journey and arrive at the next island, El Hierro, the smallest island of the Canary Islands, but which still conserves impressive corners.

-As soon as we arrived, we picked up the car and set off to get to our accommodation.
-We had planned our first activity on the island, a route by car from San Andrés to Valverde.
-Our first stop was the La Peña viewpoint, a work by César Manrique, which offers stunning views of El Golfo and the Roques de Salmor.
+As soon as we arrived, we picked up the car and headed for our accommodation.
+We had planned our first activity on the island, a drive from San Andrés to Valverde.
+Our first stop was the viewpoint of La Peña, designed by César Manrique, which offers impressive views of El Golfo and the Roques de Salmor.

 Our next stop was the picturesque village of El Mocanal, surrounded by pastures and crops, an eminently agricultural village that offers a very special charm, with corners that keep their traditional architecture intact, narrow and small streets and squares that show the slow passing of El clima.